prisma/prisma1/docs/1.2/04-Reference/02-Service-Configuration/03-Data-Modelling-(SDL).md

   - the related `User` node will have its `blog` field set to `null`.
 - When a `Comment` node gets deleted,
   - the related `Blog` node continues to exist and the deleted `Comment` node is removed from its `comments` list.
-  - the related `User` node continues to exist and the deleted `Comment` node is removed from its `comments` list..
+  - the related `User` node continues to exist and the deleted `Comment` node is removed from its `comments` list.

 ### Generated API operations for relations